School Science Lessons

 The word diatom means "cut in two".

-Example species: Actinocyclus, Bacillaria, Bellerochea, Cyclotella, Chaetoceros, Cylindrotheca, Fragilaria, Nitzschia, Phaeodactylum, Skeletonema, Thalassiosira
+Example genera: Actinocyclus, Bacillaria, Bellerochea, Cyclotella, Chaetoceros, Cylindrotheca, Fragilaria, Nitzschia, Phaeodactylum, Skeletonema, Thalassiosira

-Didymosphenia geminata, called didymo or rock snot, is invasive causing a mush in freshwater streams.
+Didymo or rock snot (Didymosphenia geminata) is invasive and causes a mush in freshwater streams.

-Navicula species are boat-shaped diatoms that can move over surfaces using a layer of protoplasm.
+Navicula are boat-shaped diatoms that can move over surfaces using a layer of protoplasm.

 9.3.2 Class Chrysophyceae, (golden-brown algae)